dstuessy/scan-negative/README.md

 ## Prerequisites

+- Run this command on a UNIX based machine i.e. macOS, Linux, or BSD.
 - A Raspberry Pi with a camera looking at some film negatives.
 - SSH access to your Raspberry Pi via public key pair.
 - Libcamera support on the raspberry pi.
 The legacy API won't work.